adamjolles/solidity-kubi/lectures/lecture-00/README.md

 Ethereum-based blockchain programs can be deployed to multiple public networks, test networks, or private networks.
 The following will be the Ethereum-based tools and utilities that are necessary for building our programs.
 The following are the required assets you need to set up your development enviroment for building testing, deploying, & interacting with solidity contracts.

-In order to derive the most value from this lecture series the following skills are requist:
+In order to derive the most value from this lecture series the following skills are recommended:

 1. Experience using the command line tool
-2. Basic knowledge regarding Ethereum protocols and understanding of
+2. Basic knowledge regarding Ethereum protocols

 In order to get the most value from the tutorials on this page, the following skills are necessary:

-Experience using the command line
+1. Experience using the command line
-Basic knowledge about Ethereum and testnets
+2. Basic knowledge about Ethereum and testnets
-Basic knowledge about HTTP and JavaScript
+3. Basic knowledge about HTTP and JavaScript

 **What you will need for this lecture series**: